cosmos/ibc-go/docs/architecture/adr-008-app-caller-cbs.md

 ## Definitions

-- Actor: an actor is an on-chain module (this may be a hardcoded module in the chain binary or a smart contract) that wishes to execute custom logic whenever IBC receives packet flow that it has either sent or received.
+- Actor: an actor is an on-chain module (this may be a hardcoded module in the chain binary or a smart contract) that wishes to execute custom logic whenever IBC receives a packet flow that it has either sent or received.
 It **must** be addressable by a string value.

 ## Decision